-We recognize that to support the future of sustainable stewardship of the built environment and the creation of a more just and beautiful world, justice and equity are essential to the development of a more inclusive foundation for the allied design and planning fields in the built environment.
-By advancing our efforts to promote an environment that is welcoming to people of all cultures, races, sexes, abilities, sexual orientations, gender identities and/or expressions, ages, religions, and economic statuses, we are actively striving to make our college representative of the community and industries we serve where creativity, critical thinking, and self-expression can not only exist, but thrive.
-This is reflected in the College of Built Environment’s Strategic Framework built on pillars of collaboration and impact, bold thought leadership, and equitable and just practices.
-In addition, we are continuing to re-envision the CBE and our departments through equity, inclusion, and access work, including ongoing diversification of our curriculums, faculty expertise, and college-wide programming.
-The selected candidate will be expected to advance these goals.
+We recognize that the creation of a more just and beautiful world requires the sustainable stewardship of the built and natural environments supported by justice, equity, and a more inclusive foundation for the allied design and planning disciplines.
+Our efforts are focused on promoting an environment that is welcoming to people of all cultures, races, sexes, abilities, sexual orientations, gender identities and/or expressions, ages, religions, and economic statuses.
+We strive to make our college representative of the community and industries we serve where creativity, critical thinking and self-expression can not only exist, but thrive.
+This is reflected in the College of Built Environment’s Strategic Framework (https://be.uw.edu/about/mission-vision/strategic-framework-implementation/), built on pillars of collaboration and impact, bold thought leadership, and equitable and just practices.
+In addition, we are continuing to re-envision the CBE and our department through equity, inclusion, and access work, including ongoing diversification of our curriculums, faculty expertise, and college-wide programming.
+Successful candidates will be expected to advance these goals.

-Located in the heart of the rapidly growing, diverse, and vibrant community of the Seattle metropolitan region, our Department resides in the College of Built Environments and enrolls over 180 students, divided between undergraduate and graduate programs including a NAAB accredited MArch Program, MS and BA degrees, as well as hundreds of non-majors each year.
+Located in Seattle, the heart of a rapidly growing, diverse, and innovative metropolitan region, our Department resides in the College of Built Environments and enrolls over 300 students in undergraduate and graduate programs including a NAAB accredited MArch Program, MS, and BA degrees as well as hundreds of non-majors each year.

 People who do not see themselves historically represented in academia and the profession are encouraged to apply.

-Applicants to this position receive a free Dossier account and should send all application materials to: http://apply.interfolio.com.
-For help signing up for a Dossier account, accessing your account, or submitting your application, please review Interfolio\’s help and support section or contact via email email@example.com or phone (877) 997-8807.
+Applicants to this position receive a free Dossier account and should send all application materials to: http://apply.interfolio.com/139182.
+For help signing up for a Dossier account, accessing your account, or submitting your application, please review Interfolio’s help and support section or contact via email firstname.lastname@example.org or phone (877) 997-8807.

 Candidates should submit the following information:

-- Curriculum Vitae detailing teaching, mentorship, service, publications, honors, and leadership experiences
+- Curriculum Vitae detailing teaching, mentorship, service, publications, honors, and leadership experience;

-- Letter of interest of no more than two pages outlining your interest in the position and including a summary of your creative activities, teaching experience, leadership experience, and service interests
+- Letter of Interest of no more than two pages outlining your interest in the position and including a summary of your creative activities, teaching philosophy and experience, and service interests;

-- A statement of no more than 500 words describing your commitments to diversity, equity, inclusion, and access as they relate to your teaching, service, and/or mentoring
+- A statement of no more than 500 words describing your commitments to diversity, equity, inclusion, and access as they relate to your teaching, service, and mentoring;

-- Portfolio (teaching and/or personal creative work of no more than 20 pages)
+- Portfolio of personal creative work of no more than 20 pages;

-- Four references (contact information only, formal letters will be requested at the last stage)
+- Three references (contact information only, formal letters will be requested at the last stage).